wazuh/wazuh-documentation/source/azure/activity-services/services/storage.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
   :description: Azure Storage refers to the Microsoft Azure cloud storage solution.
-Learn more about it in this section of our documentation.
+Learn how to use Azure Storage with Wazuh in this section of our documentation.

 .. _azure_storage: